 12.5.4.
 The President or Vice President will provide for prompt and effective corrective and preventive action when necessary.

 12.5.5.
-If suspension or expulsion of the Member is the determined corrective action, the Board should be consulted.
+If suspension or expulsion of the Member is the determined corrective action, the Board should be consulted and further actions determined.

 12.5.6.
 The Board may be consulted only if confidentiality can be maintained.

 12.5.7.
-The victim and any Members involved in the reported incident will be informed of the status of the complaint, the results of the investigation and any corrective and preventive action taken.
+The victim, antagonist, and complainant involved in the reported incident will be informed of the status of the complaint, the results of the investigation and any corrective and preventive action taken.